jpbefx/siegdrone_to_src3/README.md

          (w)+(c) Jacob Laney MIT 2016
          Project homepage: https://github.com/JacobLaney/py-drone

-    This project tries to use the pygames as input and feedback for the user.
+    This project tries to use the pygame as input and feedback for the user.
     The current button configuration is:
     Pad:
     Down/Up = -/+ Animation Options             Triangle = Doggy Nod